This article has been made with the main idea in mind to explain what is the Mrt.app and how you can remove it completely from your Mac.

 If you want to stop the false positive detection of the MRT.app on your Mac it is rather easy – simply white list the folder of MRT.app in your antivirus program.
 If you, however believe that your Mac has been infected by malware, we would recommend that you follow the removal instructions underneath this article to remove any apps that might cause you trouble.
 If you cannot identify the source of the problem, then experts always recommend to download and run a scan, using an advanced anti-malware program.
 Such tool will automatically detect and remove any malware that may be causing issues on your Mac.

-Automatically remove MRT.app "Virus" from your Mac
+Step 3: Scan for and remove MRT.app "Virus" files from your Mac